cloudmesh-book/book-latex-2018/section/container/kubernetes-fs.md

 ## Overview

-This documentation introduces how to use the Kubernetes cluster on FutureSystems.
-Currently we have deployed a kubernetes cluster on Echo.
+This documentation introduces you on how to use the Kubernetes cluster on FutureSystems.
+Currently we have deployed kubernetes on our cluster called *echo*.

 ## Getting Access

-You will need an account on FutureSystems.
-To verify, try to see if you can log into india.futuresystems.org.
-You need to be a member of a valid FutureSystems project, and had submitted an ssh public key via the FutureSystems portal.
+You will need an account on FutureSystems and upload the ssh key to the FutureSystems portal from the computer from which you want to login to echo.
+To verify, if you have access try to see if you can log into india.futuresystems.org.
+You need to be a member of a valid FutureSystems project.

-If your access to the india host has been verified, try to login to the kubernetes cluster head node with the same username and key:
+If you have verified that you haveaccess to the india, you can now try to login to the kubernetes cluster head node with the same username and key:

+At this time we ask you to use the following IP address to communicate with echo via its head node:

+    149.165.150.85

+To login to echo use the command

-    ssh FS_USER@149.165.150.85
+    ssh FS_USERNAME@149.165.150.85

+where FS_USERUSER is the username you have on futureSystems.

-**NOTE: If you have access to india but not the docker swarm system, your project may not have been authorized to access the kubernetes cluster.
+**NOTE: If you have access to india but not the kubernetes software, your project may not have been authorized to access the kubernetes cluster.
 Send a ticket to FutureSystems ticket system to request this.**

-Once logged in to the kubernetes cluster head node, try to run:
+Once you are logged in to the kubernetes cluster head node, try to run:

     kubectl get pods

-to verify if kubectl command works.

-# First Example Run
+This will let you know if you have access to kubernetes and verifies if the kubectl command works for you.
+Naturally it will also list the pods.

+## Example Use

-The following command runs an image, and with two copies:
+The following command runs an image called nginx with two replicas:

     kubectl run nginx --replicas=2 --image=nginx --port=80

-As a result of this one deployment was created, and two PODs are created and running.
+As a result of this one deployment was created, and two PODs are created and started.
+To see the deployment, please use the command

     kubectl get deployment